On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Introduction

 In most instances of interest, the problem of recovering $x$ given $y$ is ill-posed or undersampled, unless further assumptions are made.
-That is, the forward model $F$ is either poorly conditioned or dimensionality reducing.
+An inverse problem is ill-posed, if it is not well-posed in the sense of Hadamard \cite{hadamard1902problemes,hadamard2003lectures}.
+In particular, it is ill-posed if either there does not exist a solution $x$ for every $y$, or the solution is not unique, or the solution does not depend continuously on $y$.
+We consider the case when the solution is not unique.
+This can be the case if the forward model $F$ is either poorly conditioned or dimensionality reducing.
 A standard assumption for making the problem \eqref{eq:sampling1} tractable is to assume that the noiseless forward model is injective when restricted to the model class $\mathcal{M}_1$.
 This assumption is a cornerstone for models with additive noise, as it allows for accurate reconstruction up to the noise level in both the linear \cite{traonmilin2018stable, FoucartRauhutCSbook, fundamental14} and non-linear \cite{keriven2018instance} setting.
 Traditionally, the set $\mathcal{M}_1$ has been given a precise mathematical description and reconstruction methods have been designed for the given choice of $\mathcal{M}_1$.
 Examples of sets $\mathcal{M}_1$ include sparse vectors \cite{candes2008restricted}, union of subspaces \cite{blumensath2011sampling}, manifolds \cite{baraniuk2009random}, sparsity in a given basis \cite{adcock2017breaking} or frame \cite{poon2017structure}, matrices with low rank \cite{candes_oracle, NSP_low_rank}, etc.